-In Q1 2019, AMG provided key management personnel to us for which it received management fees.
-We paid management fees of \$177 for Q1 2019 to AMG in connection with compensation for key management personnel.
+During 2019, AMG provided key management personnel to us for which it received management fees.
+We paid management fees of \$354 for YTD 2019 to AMG in connection with compensation for key management personnel.
 We no longer purchase key management personnel services from AMG in 2020.
-All employees involved in the AHG business previously employed by AMG have become our employees.
+All employees involved in the AHG business previously employed by AMG became our employees effective at the time of the IPO.

-In Q1 2019, we recovered facility lease costs from AMG of \$80.
-Recovery of such lease costs has discontinued in Q1 2020 as the facility has been utilized by the Company.
+In 2019, we recovered facility lease costs from AMG of \$160.
+Recovery of such lease costs has discontinued in 2020 as the facility has been utilized by the Company.

 We undertake a limited amount of administrative shared services for AMG.
 We expect to continue to incur and recover such costs in connection with AMG.
-In Q1 2020, we charged AMG \$3 (Q1 2019 - \$3) for recovery of shared services costs.
+For YTD 2020, we charged AMG \$6 (YTD 2019 - \$6) for recovery of shared services costs.